bernd-clemenz/pmon/README.md

 Very simple: a series of URLs for GET requests is defined and queried. the results are stored in a JSON data file.

+## Requirements
+- Python 3 installed
+- Module requirements are resolved by **setup.py**
+- Internet connection for setup

 ## Installation
 The tool is a simple Python 3 module it can be installed manually into the local Python 3 environment by switching to